-By mid-century, most African Americans in Milwaukee lived within one square mile in the central city-an area known as Bronzeville.
+By mid-century, most African Americans in Milwaukee lived within one square mile in the central city-an area partially within today's Lindsay Heights-that was then known as Bronzeville.
+The exact boundaries of Bronzeville are disputed, but most locate them somewhere between Juneau and North Avenues and 3rd (as it was known at the time) and 17th Streets.
 Walnut Street was the community's business and entertainment center.
-Remnants of past populations remained in Bronzeville and generally cooperated with the majority African American population in keeping the neighborhood viable.
+Remnants of past German, Jewish, and Slavic populations remained in Bronzeville and generally cooperated with the majority African American population in keeping the neighborhood viable.
 In the oral history of Bronzeville, conducted by anthropologists at Urban Anthropology Inc., many former residents of Bronzeville recalled the strength of this community-its scores of businesses, the sense of community, and the way residents looked out for each other's children.
 (See quotes from this study in all the neighborhoods that once comprised Bronzeville.)